Hot Shit (song): Composition

+According to Cardi B, "Hot Shit" deviates from her previous raunchy music, featuring a new more "masculine" sound that is "great for the clubs."
+Daily Beast concurred, describing the song as "manly".
 Cardi B's verse in "Hot Shit" includes references to the wrestler Jimmy Snuka.
-Daily Beast described the song as "manly".
 The song also contains a sample from Marcia Griffiths's 1983 track "Electric Boogie".